Distributed ADMM with linear updates over directed networks: Introduction

-where $x \in \R$ is the decision variable\footnote{The results presented in the paper can be easily generalized to the case $x \in \R^m, m > 1$.
-For simplicity of exposition, we restrict our analysis to $m = 1$.}.
-For each $i \in \{1, \dots, n\}$, $f_i: \R \rightarrow \R$ is a convex function privately known only to agent $i$, where all agents are part of a communication network.
-The agents must solve \eqref{eq:opt_prob_intro} by exchanging information only with their neighbours in the network, without explicitly revealing their functions $f_i$.
-This restriction on the exchange of $f_i$'s could arise due to privacy and security reasons or due to the communication cost involved.
-Such distributed optimization problems are encountered in several applications such as achieving average consensus in a distributed manner \cite{consensus_dist_opt}, distributed power system control \cite{molzhan_power_sys,Li_power_sys}, formation control of robots \cite{boyd_formation_control,tron_formation_control}, statistical learning \cite{forero_distributed_svm,rabbat_sensor_networks} etc.
+where $x$ is the decision variable.
+The computations involved in solving the problem are performed by a group of $n$ agents which form a communication network.
+Due to the restrictions imposed by the network, an agent can communicate only with its neighbours in the network.
+For each $i$, $f_i: \R^{m} \rightarrow \R$ is a convex function privately known to agent $i$.
+The goal of each agent is to solve \eqref{eq:opt_prob_intro} in cooperation with its neighbours, without explicitly revealing its function $f_i$.
+This restriction on the exchange of $f_i$'s could arise due to privacy reasons or due to the communication cost involved in such an exchange.
+Since each agent minimizes the sum of all functions, it computes a ``globally optimal'' solution without revealing its own function to other agents.
+Such distributed optimization problems are encountered in several applications such as achieving average consensus in a distributed manner, distributed power system control, formation control of robots, statistical learning etc \cite{nedich_survey_dist_opt}.